What is Exception Handling in Java?

 throw:

-“throw” is a keyword used to indicate that we would like to “throw” a specific exception to the calling method rather than handle it locally.
+The keyword throw is used to indicate that we would like to “throw” a specific exception to the calling method rather than handle it locally.
 It is used to manually “throw” an exception.

 For instance, let’s say we have a method that sends a text message, and that this text-sending method is invoked by many other methods in your application.
 Different methods may want to do different things if/when the text-sending method fails.
 One may want to send an email, one may want to log an error to the database, another may want to alert support staff.